 What’s your favourite book and why?

 There are so many I could choose – reading is my favourite thing to do – but I’m going to go for The Night Watch by Sarah Waters.
-It’s a novel set during the second world war, and it’s structured in three sections, each of which takes place slightly earlier than the one you’ve just read.
+It’s a novel set during the second world war, it’s structured in three sections, each of which takes place slightly earlier than the one you’ve just read.
 In effect, as a reader, you’re taken back and forward in time as you read, and it’s intoxicating.
 Not only does Sarah Waters beautifully and convincingly conjure what life must have felt like in London in the 1940s, she also writes queer characters back into history.

 What did you want to be when you grew up?

 I’ve always wanted to write; but I also had dreams of being an actor.
 My day job is in book publishing and I love it.
-I work in marketing for non-fiction books, and I get to enjoy glimpses into many different worlds and areas of expertise.
+I work in marketing for non-fiction books.
+I get to enjoy glimpses into many different worlds and areas of expertise.
 The pre-Covid author lunches and launches were pretty fun too.

 What do you want children to get from your books?